Are CBD face masks beneficial for the skin, and if so, how? Are there risks in using CBD face masks?

 Research showed that CBD also exerted complex anti-inflammatory actions, which indicated that CBD reduced excessive oil production, making it a promising therapeutic agent for the treatment of acne vulgaris(6).

 Acne vulgaris is the medical name for common acne.
-Acne is a skin condition that occurs when hair follicles become clogged with oil and dead skin cells, causing whiteheads, blackheads, or pimples, and usually appears on the face, forehead, chest, upper back and shoulders(7).
+Acne is a skin condition that occurs when hair follicles become clogged with oil, dead skin cells, and bacteria that cause inflammation, causing whiteheads, blackheads, or pimples, and usually appears on the face, forehead, chest, upper back and shoulders(7).

 Packed with CBD’s anti-inflammatory property, a CBD face mask can help bring down the appearance of swelling and puffy eyes so that one looks rejuvenated and rested.
 With its potential to treat acne, CBD can help one achieve smooth and clear skin.